Terms, Privacy & Cookies

 The protection of users’ personal data takes top priority for ClearDebt and ClearDebt does not collect any personal data through its Website without users’ consent.
 Users alone decide whether to provide ClearDebt with such data or not.

 Where users of the Website are able to communicate to ClearDebt personal information via the Website, ClearDebt shall, at all times, process and utilise such personal information provided in accordance with the Data Protection Act 1998.
 Only authorised employees, under appropriate confidentiality obligations will have access to users’ personal information.
-If users who have provided ClearDebt with personal information would like to alter their details or check their accuracy please email us at: firstname.lastname@example.org
+If users who have provided ClearDebt with personal information would like to alter their details or check their accuracy please contact us by phone.

 Upon access to the Website, information is occasionally collected automatically (ie, not through a registration), whereby this information cannot be assigned to a specific person (eg, Internet browser and operating system used; domain name of the website from where users arrived; number of visits, average dwell time, pages called up).
 ClearDebt uses this information to determine the attractivity of the Website and improve its content.